Datsun 240Z History

 With 0-60 MPH acceleration in about eight seconds and a top speed of 120 mph, the 1970 Datsun 240Z became an instant hit with budget-minded sports car enthusiasts.
 A few short years later, the basic frame and body would serve as the platform for the 260Z and 280Z models.
 The success of the Datsun Z-cars helped pave the way for many other Japanese-built sports cars.

 Datsun is an automobile brand owned by Nissan Motors of Japan.
 Nissan introduced the first Datsun to the American market in 1958, in which it sold 123 cars.
-From 1958 to 1986, vehicles exported by Nissan were identified as Datsun.
+From 1958 to 1986, exported vehicles were identified as Datsun.

 Nissan's first sports car, the Datsun Fairlady 1500, was introduced in 1961.
 The Fairlady 1500 evolved into the Datsun 1600 Sports, which became the Datsun 2000 Roadster.
 In 1967, the company introduced the 510, a sporty little sedan.